onabz/muscle_gains/README.md

 - __Navigation Bar__

   - It is made up of six links including the logo.
 They are the Home page, About page, Membership page, Classes page, Gallery and the Contact page.
 It is fully responsive and features on all the pages.
 The Logo also links back to the home page.
-  - I makes it very easy for users to navigate around the pages with multiple links back to the home page.
+  - It makes it very easy for users to navigate around the pages with multiple links back to the home page.

 ![Nav Bar](documentation/testing/nav-bar.png)